thiagocapuano/waves-documentation/en/blockchain/transaction-proof.md

 # Transaction proof

-A **transaction proof** is an array of bytes that can be used to check the validity of a transaction.
+A **transaction proof** is an array of bytes that is used to check the validity of a transaction.

-An array of proofs can consist of multiple [transaction signatures](/blockchain/transaction-signature.md) (but not limited to only signatures).
+An array of proofs can consist of several [transaction signatures](/blockchain/transaction-signature.md) (but not limited to only signatures).

 One of the examples of proofs usage is multisignature which stores several transaction signatures from different accounts.

-Transactions with [data structures](/blockchain/transaction-data-structure.md) of versions 2 and above are signed by proofs instead of signatures.
+Transactions with [data structures](/blockchain/transaction-data-structure.md) of version 2 and above are signed by proofs instead of signatures.

-> The number of proofs in the array cannot be more than 8
+> The number of proofs in the array cannot exceed 8

 ## The data structure of an array of `N` proofs